superflows-dev/superflows-docs/docs/customize.md

 ---
-sidebar_label: 'Customize'
+sidebar_label: 'Globals & Customization'
 sidebar_position: 2
 ---

-# Customize
+# Globals & Customization

-Learn how to customize the appearance of the Superflows components to suit your UI.
+Let us start by learning about the most basic package - react-sf-themes.
+Use the react-sf-themes package to access the global configuration and the default theme provided by Superflows.

 ## react-sf-themes

-Use the react-sf-themes package to access the default theme provided by Superflows.
-Then customize it further by changing the default color values & spaces to suit your UI.
+Use the react-sf-themes package to access the global configuration & default theme provided by Superflows.
+Then customize it further by changing the default values to suit your UI.

 ## How It Works

 Customization works as follows:
-- Access the default theme using this package
+- Access the default configuration and theme values using this package
-- Modify the colors & spaces as per your requirement
+- Modify them as per your requirement
-- Pass the modified theme to your Superflows components
+- Pass the modified object to your Superflows components

 ## Theme

-Theme is a set of:
+This package provides default values for:
 - Variants
 - Types
 - Colors
 - Spaces
+- Modes
+- InputTypes

 ### Variants

 Superflows provides the following variants:
 - Primary
 - Secondary
 - Danger